The 20 Best Apraxia Doctors in Japan

 Sendai, JP

-Kyoko Suzuki practices in Sendai, Japan.
+Kyoko Suzuki practices practicing medicine in Sendai, Japan.
 Ms. Suzuki is rated as an Advanced expert by MediFind in the treatment of Apraxia.
-Her top areas of expertise are Agnosia, Primary Progressive Aphasia, Dysgraphia, and Normal Pressure Hydrocephalus.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Dysgraphia, Primary Progressive Aphasia, Normal Pressure Hydrocephalus, and Agnosia.

 Advanced in Apraxia